 The second issue is more subtle.
 Since numerical methods cannot be expected to provide the exact solution, especially after time discretization, approximation errors are generally inevitable.
 Consequently, the improved policy based on this inexact solution is different from the expected output policy.
-To address this issue, we quantify these approximation errors as ε_n and analyze the convergence of the policy iteration with $\epsilon_n > 0$.
+To address this issue, we quantify these approximation errors as ε_n and analyze the convergence of the PI with $\epsilon_n > 0$.
 We discuss this topic at the end of Section IV.

 IV.
-FBSDE-BASED POLICY ITERATION ALGORITHMS
+FBSDE-BASED PI ALGORITHMS

-In this section, we propose two FBSDE-based policy iteration algorithms.
-The convergence result is established by showing the equivalence between the PDE-based and FBSDEbased policy iteration subroutines.
+In this section, we propose two FBSDE-based PI algorithms.
+The convergence result is established by showing the equivalence between the PDE-based and FBSDE-based PI subroutines.
 At last, we present a robust convergence result with respect to approximation errors.
-In all following sections, the initial pair of time states (t, x) is fixed.
+In all the following sections, the initial pair of time states (t, x) is fixed.